cleavr/cleaverdocs/content/guides/next.md

 - **Entry Point:** npm
 - **Arguments:** start
 - **Build Command:** npm run build --production
-- **Artifact Path:** .next
+- **CWD Path:** append  `/.next` to the end
 Click **Update**.

 <base-info>
-You may need to update the entry point, arguments, build command, and/or artifact path fields based on your package.json file settings.
+You may need to update the entry point, arguments, build command, and/or cwd path fields based on your package.json file settings.
 The above works for the standard defaults.
 </base-info>